 I am a runner.
 I mostly run just for my personal health and pleasure, but I’ve run in quite a few races.
 I’ve even run a marathon and numerous half marathons.
-I’ve learned, however, that distance is relative.
-If a 5K is your milestone, that’s a long race.
+I’ve learned, however, distance is relative.
+If a 5K is your milestone, then it will be a long race.
 I have a friend who runs the 100 mile races.
-Crazy.

 Here’s something else I’ve observed.
-There’s a common language among those struggling the most.
+There’s a common language among those struggling – at the point of greatest struggle.

-Run any distance race and you’ll hear the frustration out loud.
+Run any distance race and you’ll hear people express frustration out loud.

 I’ve heard things like:

 - Why did I sign up for this?

 - I’m never doing another one of these.